lcurran/backlog-client/README.md

 -   Want to be able to create an account
 -   Want to be able to manage my account
 -   Want to be able to search for games and add them to my library
--   Want to be able to mark games as complete, incomplete, or in progress
+-   Want to be able to mark games as complete, incomplete
 -   Want to be able to remove games from library

+### Reach features

 -   Want to be able to see my backlog % complete

-### Reach features

 -   Want to be able to see other peoples libraries
 -   Want to be able to rate and review games --> (this would be a new table probs)
 -   Want to be able to import my steam library